 The Bode editor displays both the nominal model response and responses of the set of plants.

-In these editors, you can interactively tune the gain, poles and zeros of the compensator while simultaneously visualizing the effect on the set of plants.
+Using these editors, you can interactively tune the gain, poles, and zeros of the compensator, while simultaneously visualizing the effect on the set of plants.

 To change the nominal model, in the app, click Multimodel Configuration.